Sunday, June 11, 2023

 While teachers have been told for decades that we need to differentiate our instruction, there's surprisingly few resources for differentiated materials at the secondary level.
 Most of the differentiated text sets I've found online or on TPT are designed for elementary, or they include texts at different levels that discuss a similar topic, but don't cover the same information.
 This is fine if you're doing all of your instruction in small groups, but that's not realistic, nor is it ideal.
 While students can do some deep learning in leveled groups, they also benefit from mixed-ability groups and whole group instruction.

 In order to differentiate in those settings, you need texts about the same topic at different instructional levels.
-The best known source for this in secondary (at least in my experience) is Newsela.
+The best-known source for this in secondary (at least in my experience) is Newsela.
 Newsela provides a variety of texts including (relatively) recent events.
 You can find some really interesting topics on there, and the texts are offered at up to five reading levels.
 They also include comprehension questions and writing prompts.
 If you're never tried it, I suggest you check it out.
 They have a paid version (I'm lucky enough that my district provides this) and a "Freemium" version.

 While I do use Newsela, I typically only use it in small groups.
 Reason being that when they lower the levels of their articles, they tend to remove information and even entire sections.
 They also completely change the questions.
 This is fine in small group but makes any whole group discussion difficult and cumbersome (which kind of defeats the point of everyone reading about the same topic).
 I also find students get frustrated by the length of these articles and avoid completing them independently.